jll63/yomm2/README.md

 # YOMM2

-This is a complete rewrite of YOMM11, which is now deprecated.
-This library is much better, see [here](yomm11-yomm2.md) to find out why.
+This library implements fast, open, multi-methods for C++17.
+It is strongly inspired by the papers by Peter Pirkelbauer, Yuriy Solodkyy, and Bjarne Stroustrup.

 ## TL;DR

-If you are familiar with the concept of open multi-methods, or prefer to learn by reading code, go directly to [the synopsis](examples/synopsis.cpp)
+If you are familiar with the concept of open multi-methods, or if you prefer to learn by reading code, go directly to [the synopsis](examples/synopsis.cpp).
+The [reference is here](reference/README.md)

 ## Open Methods in a Nutshell